wp-plugins/visual-form-builder/readme.txt

 = Upgrade to Visual Form Builder Pro =

-If you are a fan of Visual Form Builder and want extra features and functionality, [Visual Form Builder Pro](http://vfb.matthewmuro.com) is available for only **$10**.
+If you are a fan of Visual Form Builder and want extra features and functionality, [Visual Form Builder Pro](http://vfb.matthewmuro.com) is available.

 = Features =